6 ways to test a business idea

 Working through your capital needs is a critical element of your startup plans.
 How much money will you need?
 What will it be for?
 What sources of funding can you access or tap into?
 What is your current financial situation and what to you need to do to develop and grow your idea into a profitable business?

-Of course, these are starting points so for help further developing your business idea, contact the Business LEAP team on 1300 249 482 for free business assistance and information about how to develop your Lean Business Plan.
+Of course, these are starting points so for help further developing your business idea, contact our team on 1300 249 482 or click here for more information on our mentoring services.